UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/4_RegularExpressions.md

 As we will see, we could search for a sequence that is either `AGT` or `ACT` by using the patterns  `A[GC]T` or  `A(G|C)T`.
 These two patterns will search for an  `A`, followed by either a  `G` or  `C`, then followed strictly by a  `T`.
 Similarly a match to `ANNT` can be found by using the patterns `A[AGCT][AGCT]T` or  `A[AGCT]{2}T`.
-We'll dicuss that syntax below, so don't worry if those patterns didn't make much sense.
+We'll discuss that syntax below, so don't worry if those patterns didn't make much sense.

 Whilst the bash shell has a great capacity for searching a file to matches to regular expressions, this is where languages like *perl* and *python* offer a great degree more power.
 The commands `awk` & `sed` which we will look at later also use regular expressions to great effect.